 Research proposal (maximum 2 pages including graphs and images)

 All applicants, including those in the areas of applied research, research-creation, or knowledge translation, provide a detailed description of your proposed research project for the period during which you are to hold the Vanier CGS.
 Be as specific as possible.
 Provide background information to position your proposed research within the context of the current knowledge in the field.
 State the objectives, hypothesis, research question and your specific role.
 Outline the experimental or theoretical approach to be taken (citing literature pertinent to the proposal), the methods and procedures to be used and the contribution of the project to the advancement of knowledge.
-Describe the benefit conferred by undertaking your research at the nominating institution (e.g. supervisor/departmental specialization, lab facilities, funding opportunities, support structures offered/in-place), as well any benefit your research proposal will bring to the nominating institution if you are awarded a Vanier CGS (e.g., role model, networking, etc.).
+Describe the benefit conferred by undertaking your research at the nominating institution (e.g. supervisor/departmental specialization, lab facilities, funding opportunities, support structures offered/in-place).
+If your potential or current PhD supervisor is unable to provide you with a reference letter, briefly explain why.
 Remember that your program of study will be evaluated by a multi-disciplinary committee (non-specialist audience), and as such should be written in non-technical terms, avoiding jargon.

-Your communication skills are reflected by the clarity of the proposal and speak to the research potential selection criteria and leadership (potential and demonstrated ability) selection criteria.
+Your communication skills are reflected by the clarity of the proposal and speak to the research potential and leadership (potential and demonstrated ability) selection criteria.

 When writing your research proposal, employ the citation style common to your field of research.
 Do not use more than one citation style.
 Footnotes should be employed for citation purposes only, and should not elaborate on the information contained in the 2 page research proposal.